KikeVen/futurelearn_challenge/future_102/learning_resource/readme.md

 In this particular case is taking the variable `my_string` to generate the formatting and print the message.

+#### Parameters and arguments in functions

-We can make it more flexible if we could use it like the `print()` function, where we give it the message and it does the rest.
+We can make our function more flexible if we could use it like the `print()` function, where we pass the message and it does the rest.

+In python you can pass parameters and arguments to a function.
+You can pass any number of parameters to a function, they are just variables.
+You can also pass three types of arguments, the **default** argument, **key** argument and **arbitrary** argument.
+In this lesson we will introduce the **default** argument

+##### Positional function parameters

+Positional parameters are the most commonly use in functions, so this is where we are going to start, in later lesson we will cover the other types of parameters and arguments.

-We can, by modifying it and passing the string as an `argument`
+We can, by modifying it and passing the string as a positional `parameter`.
+A function can take any number of parameters, you would just have to separate them with comas. `def function(parm, param2):`

+> It is important to note, you must pass the values of the parameters in the correct order, hence the name positional.
+You can even pass other functions as parameters.

+But lets start by passing a single positional parameter.

+1. Add an parameter name, `message`, inside the parenthesis of our function definition.

+2. Assign that parameter name to all the operations that need to make use of it.

 ```python
 def header(message):